DIGIHLTH 704 : Artificial Intelligence in Healthcare

 Course Prescription

-Familiarises students with the main developments of decision support systems in healthcare.
-The theoretical concepts and the technology including data mining, clinical decision support systems, diagnostic systems and decision support in managed care are outlined.
-Ethical issues are also addressed.
+Familiarises students with the main developments and applications of artificial intelligence in healthcare.
+The theoretical concepts and the technology including predictive and generative artificial intelligence are outlined.
+Governance issues are also addressed.

 Course Overview